Through accreditation, MEAC is working advance the recognition of certified professional midwives in our healthcare system.

-Working together with our allied midwifery organization partners, important work is being done to facilitate this movement towards mainstreaming midwives:
+Together with our allied midwifery organizations, important work is being done to facilitate this movement towards mainstreaming midwives:

 - the national certification process (CPM) was developed and is being managed by the North American Registry of Midwives (NARM),